Pomorzany: Overview

 The Our Lady of the Bright Mountain Church.

 Pomorzany is a residential neighbourhood with mid-rise apartment buildings.
 It also features numerous factories, including the brewery Bosman Browar Szczecin, which produces beer brand Browar Bałtycki.
 The neighbourhood features the General Dowbór-Muśnicki Pomorzany Park, with an area of 5.5 ha, placed between Powstańców Wielkopolskich Avenue, Starkiewicza Street, and Grudziącka Street.
 To its south is also placed the complex of the University Teaching Hospital no. 2 of the Pomeranian Medical University, located at 72 Powstańców Wielkopolskich Avenue.

 Pomorzany has three churches of the Catholic denomination, including the St. Maximilian Maria Kolbe Church at 67 and 69 Włościańska Street, whose history dates to the 14th century.
 There are also present the Church of St. Joseph the Favourite of Saint Mary at 1 Połabska Street, dating to 1893, and the Our Lady of the Bright Mountain Church at 3 Orawska Street, which was opened in 1984, with the building adopted from a water tower dating to 1865.

 Within the neighbourhood is located the Szczecin Wzgórze Hetmańskie locomotive deepot, located between Białowieska, Milczańska, and Orawska Streets.
 Additionally, near Grudziądzka Street is placed now closed Szczecin Pomorzany railway station, which operated from 1984 to 2002.

 The eastern boundary of the neighbourhood is formed by the West Oder river, and it features the Pomeranian Brige, with the length of 205.75 m, which forms the crossing to the Pucka Island, as part of Krygiera Street.
 Next it is placed now closed Karol Świerczewski Bridge, as well, as two railroad briges of the line no. 351.

 Pomorzany includes the Omni Molo shopping centre at 73 Mieszka I Street, with the floor area of 26,235 m^{2}, and the neighbouring Retail Park Mieszka with the floor area of 10,000 m^{2}.
 Additionally, near the city boundary, next to Pomorzany and village of Ustowo, is placed the Auchan Kołbaskowo shopping centre, with the floor area of 21,731 m^{2}.
 It is placed at 45 Ustowo Street.

-At the corner of Powstańców Wielkopolskich Avenue and Smolańska Street, is placed a monument dedicated to the victims of the Nazi Germany forced labor camps in Pomorzany during the Second World War.
+At the corner of Powstańców Wielkopolskich Avenue and Smolańska Street, is placed a monument dedicated to the victims of the Nazi Germany forced labour camps in Pomorzany during the Second World War.

 The Polish Atherosclerosis Research Association has its headquarters in Pomorzany, at 72 Powstańców Wielkopolskich Avenue.